ring-lang/ring/applications/lecturestracker/README.md

 Lectures Tracker (Mobile Application)
 =====================================

-A simple mobile application that connects to a Web API to get some data.
+A simple Mobile application that connects to a Web API to get some data.

-The applications is developed using Ring & RingQt.
+The application is developed using Ring & RingQt.

 To test the application